Glossary

 ### Cooling down

 A node is **cooling down** when it was previously hot (NFT minted) but has gone offline.
-If the node comes back online quickly enough, it remains hot.
-If it stays offline long enough, the NFT flips to cold and the node must warm up again.
+If the node comes back online before all connected time in the rolling **103-hour** window has aged out, it can remain hot.
+If it stays offline until peer presence in that window reaches zero, the NFT flips to cold and the node must warm up again (\~**72 hours** of connected time within the window).

 ### Time to thermal update